The Hound of the Baskervilles: Audio

 The Hound of the Baskervilles was adapted as three episodes of the American radio series The Classic Adventures of Sherlock Holmes, with John Patrick Lowrie as Holmes and Lawrence Albert as Watson.
 The episodes first aired in March 2008.

 In 2011, Big Finish Productions released their adaptation of the book as part of their second series of Holmes dramas.
 Holmes was played by Nicholas Briggs, and Watson was played by Richard Earl.

 In 2014, L.A.
 Theatre Works released their production, starring Seamus Dever as Holmes, Geoffrey Arend as Watson, James Marsters as Sir Henry, Sarah Drew as Beryl Stapleton, Wilson Bethel as Stapleton, Henri Lubatti as Dr. Mortimer, Christopher Neame as Sir Charles and Frankland, Moira Quirk as Mrs. Hudson & Mrs. Barrymore, and Darren Richardson as Barrymore.

+In 2017, Bleak December released an abridged full-cast production for Cadabra Records with Sir Derek Jacobi as Holmes.

-In July 2020, Lions Den Theatre released a new adaptation of the novel written and directed by Keith Morrison on the company's YouTube channel.
+In 2020, Lions Den Theatre released a new adaptation of the novel written and directed by Keith Morrison on the company's YouTube channel.
 An early version of the play was performed in various locations around Nova Scotia in 2018.

-In November 2021, Audible released an adaptation of the story starring Colin Salmon as Sherlock Holmes and Stephen Fry as Doctor John Watson.
+In 2021, Audible released a dramatisation by George Mann and Cavan Scott, starring Colin Salmon as Holmes and Stephen Fry as Watson.

+In 2022, The Hound of the Baskervilles was adapted and conducted as a "concert drama" by Neil Brand, with the music directed by Timothy Brock, and performed by the BBC Symphony Orchestra.
+Mark Gatiss and Sanjeev Bhaskar played Holmes and Watson, respectively.
+The production was recorded at the Barbican Hall on 20 December, and was broadcast on BBC Radio 3 on 22 January 2023.
+A filmed recording of the reading was broadcast for BBC Four on 25 December 2023.

+In 2025, the podcast Sherlock & Co. adapted the story in a ten-episode adventure called "The Hound of the Baskervilles", starring Harry Attwell as Sherlock Holmes, Paul Waggott as Dr. John Watson and Marta da Silva as Mariana "Mrs. Hudson" Ametxazurra.
+Omari Douglas voices Dr. J Mortimer.